michelledoyle1/moodle-database-presets/README.md

 * Name and date truncates
 * Add entry experience similiar to layout of post

-Suggested date formate is DD/MM/YYYY or MM/DD/YYYY for better screen size.
+Suggested date format is DD/MM/YYYY or MM/DD/YYYY for better screen size.
 Works with Database higher than 4.1, which uses 'Action menu' shortcode.

 Inspired by Padlet, Pinterest and Milanote, etc.